intelsdi-x/snap-plugin-collector-snmp/README.md

 # snap-plugin-collector-snmp

-This plugin collects metrics using SNMP (ang.
-Simple Network Management Protocol).
-The plugin sends GET and GETNEXT requests to receive metrics from SNMP agents using numeric OID (ang.
-Object Identifier) which indicates metric value or set of values.
+This plugin collects metrics using SNMP (Simple Network Management Protocol).
+The plugin sends GET and GETNEXT requests to receive metrics from SNMP agents using numeric OID (Object Identifier) which indicates metric value or set of values.
-The plugin is a generic plugin.
-You need to configure metrics.

 1. [Getting Started](#getting-started)
   * [System Requirements](#system-requirements)